FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.3 The "CitationField" Data Type

-The `CitationField` data type defines a field to represent an essential detail(s) (e.g., author, volume, page, publisher, etc.) necessary to fully and uniquely identify a source.
+The `CitationField` data type defines a piece of metadata (e.g., author, volume, page, publisher, etc.) necessary to identify a source.

 ### identifier